SynthstromAudible/DelugeFirmware/docs/community_features.md

         - 16 FX columns
             - 1 Param assigned to each column
         - 8 FX values per column
-            - Long press pads in a column to change value momentarily and reset it (to the value before the pad was pressed) upon pad release
+            - Long press pads (>= 0.5 sec) in a column to change value momentarily and reset it (to the value before the pad was pressed) upon pad release
-            - Short press pads in a column to the change value until you press the pad again (resetting it to the value before the pad was pressed)
+            - Short press pads (< 0.5 sec) in a column to the change value until you press the pad again (resetting it to the value before the pad was pressed)
-            - Quickly clear all held values using `HORIZONTAL ENCODER ◀︎▶︎` + `BACK` (resetting FX values back to their previous state)
+            - Quickly clear all held values by pressing `HORIZONTAL ENCODER ◀︎▶︎` + `BACK` (resetting FX values back to their previous state)
         - Editing mode to edit the FX values assigned to each pad and the parameter assigned to each FX column
         - Save defaults as PerformanceView.xml file
             - Adjustable default Values assigned to each FX column via `VALUE` editing mode or PerformanceView.xml